-We have people out of their giftedness, not understanding their gifts, and, therefore, one, not being used by God the way God used Jim.
-And even worse, you don’t experience the joy that God intended for you, the good works that you’re to walk in.
+We have people out of their giftedness, not understanding their gifts, and, therefore, one, not being used by God, and even worse, you don’t experience the joy that God intended for you, the good works that you’re to walk in.
 So many Christians are walking in someone else’s good works.

 And there are certain things, I know they’re good.
 I see people who are passionate, and they’re great at it.
 I’m just not good at it.
 And when I try to do it – now, out of service, man, you’ve got to do whatever you’re supposed to do.
 I’m not saying that you only do things that are in your gifts.
 But what I’m saying is that the prime majority of your energy, and focus, and time needs to go in what God made you to do.

 And in this passage, he makes it clear.
 How does God do extreme makeovers?
 Christ gave spiritual gifts.
 He gave spiritual gifts – how?
 By the ascended Christ, to every believer, for the profit of others, through the Holy Spirit, sovereignly.
-He gave Jim his gift.
 He gave me my gift.
 He gave you your gift, sovereignly.
 He chose.

 You study this carefully, you realize, with a great, deliberate thought of the will – there are two or three words in the New Testament for the idea of God’s will, and God’s intention, and I’ve studied them.
 And when it talks about spiritual gifts, it’s with deliberation.
 It’s with thought.
 It’s with, He gave you the spiritual gift that will equip you to walk in the good works and the purposes you’re supposed to fulfill.